 A baby’s memory

-Everything you experience goes into a memory bank, whether you recall that moment or not.
-So even though Avery won’t actually remember details of certain experiences, places, or things, they will still be vaguely familiar to her.
+Everything you experience goes into a memory bank, whether you recall the details of a specific moment or not.
+So even though Avery won’t actually remember certain experiences, places, or things, they will still be vaguely familiar to her.

 For example, we have two dogs who are very much a part of our family.
 Avery will never remember the first time she saw a dog because she has grown up around them since the day she was born.
 Dogs have always been a part of her life, and because of that, Avery loves dogs!
 In contrast, a friend of mine has a daughter a year older than Avery.
 That little girl did not grow up around dogs, and because of that she’s terrified of them.
 Even tiny dogs… She screams and cries because they are unfamiliar to her… And we all know the unfamiliar can be scary, especially to a child.